RiaSingh2000/Shop-Fiinder/README.md

 ## Features
 ### This android application app lets you:
 * Connects you to nearby shops as a buyer.
-* Connects you to the aspiring buyer who has requested for some products from your shop
+* Connects you to the interested buyer who has requested for some products from your shop
 * Completely ad-free.
 * Easy to use User Interface
-* Easily click the image of your list and send it to the shopkeeper
+* Easy select/click an image of your list and send it to the shopkeeper
 * Possibility to cache images locally for offline reading.

 ## Prerequisites